What is Teeth Bonding?

 As your trusted dentist in Laurel, MD, we are happy to provide tooth bonding services for all ages.
-Our tooth bonding procedure utilizes a tooth-colored resin to repair a variety of cosmetic blemishes on your teeth.
-By using tooth bonding treatments, your dentist can restore chipped or broken teeth, fill in gaps and reshape or recolor your smile.
-This is a minimally-invasive procedure that is multifunctional, and an economical cosmetic dental option.
-Our patients love tooth bonding because it is an effective way to transform their smiles in a fast and budget-friendly way.
+Our bonding procedure utilizes a tooth-colored composite resin to repair a variety of cosmetic blemishes on your teeth.
+By using this treatment, your dentist can repair chipped or broken teeth, fill in gaps and reshape or recolor your smile.
+If you are interested in teeth bonding in Laurel, MD, we offer cosmetic consultations to show you how it can transform your smile.

 Tooth Bonding in Laurel, MD

 One of the best things about teeth bonding is that dentists can use it for a wide variety of dental issues.
 On the cosmetic side, bonding can take care of discolored teeth that may not respond to traditional whitening techniques.
 This includes teeth stained by medications or discolored due to trauma of the tooth.
 Dentists can use bonding material to fill in small chips and cracks to smooth out the edges of your tooth again.

 Bonding can also help if you have gaps between your teeth.
 It’s moldable and malleable, so it’s able to be used in any space.
 If you have a gummy smile, bonding can be used to lengthen the teeth and balance out your smile more.
 Misshapen teeth or teeth that have defects are also able to be taken care of with bonding.

 In addition to it being able to take care of a lot of issues, it also is something accessible for a variety of different patients.
 Since it’s temporary and completely removable, we can even use it for children.
 It’s one of the most cost-effective options as well, partially because it’s not a permanent solution.
 If you’re not sure about dental restoration, this allows you to try it out in a temporary fashion, with no consequences.

 How does tooth bonding work?